What are Qualitative Measurements?

 Qualitative measurements are ways of gaining a deeper understanding of a topic.
-Researchers who are looking to find the meanings behind certain phenomenon or are investigating a new topic about which little is known, use qualitative measures.
+Researchers who are looking to find the meanings behind certain phenomena or are investigating a new topic about which little is known, use qualitative measures.
 Qualitative measures are often contrasted with quantitative measures.
-Both are complex methods of research, however, qualitative measures typically deal with textual data or words while quantitative measures analyze numerical data or statistics.
+Both are complex methods of research, however, qualitative measures typically deal with textual data or words while quantitative measures analyze numeric values or statistics.
+Quantitative data relates to quantitative research involving numeric, countable metrics and methodology.

 Qualitative measurements are often used in fields that are concerned with human behavior such as the social sciences.
 Although quantitative measures are also used in the social sciences, qualitative measures help investigators to understand human experiences on a deeper level.
 Qualitative measures are particularly helpful in understanding the context of phenomena and how they affect individuals and groups.
 They are also useful for investigating topics about which little is known.
 In this way, qualitative measurements can be used to develop hypotheses or specific questions about a topic, and may lead to quantitative investigations.